IMF warns US-China trade war will 'jeopardize' 2019 global growth

+The US-China tariff dispute harms businesses and consumers in both countries, and threatens to spillover into the global economy, the IMF warns

-The IMF warned Thursday that the escalating US-China trade war will "jeopardize" 2019 global growth, undermining confidence and raising prices for consumers.
+Washington (AFP) - The IMF sounded the alarm on Thursday about the escalating US-China trade war, warning it will "jeopardize" 2019 global growth, undermine confidence and raise prices for consumers.

-"Consumers in the US and China are unequivocally the losers from trade tensions," Gita Gopinath, the International Monetary Fund's chief economist, said in a blog post.

 Optimism was high earlier this month that a deal was within striking distance but tensions erupted after Trump accused Beijing of backtracking on its commitments made over the year of negotiations.

-He then more than doubled tariffs on $200 billion in Chinese goods and threatened to hit the remaining $300 billion in products imported each year with 25 percent tariffs.
+He then more than doubled tariffs on $200 billion in Chinese goods to 25 percent and threatened to hit the remaining $300 billion in products imported each year with duties at the same level.

+"Consumers in the US and China are unequivocally the losers from trade tensions," Gopinath stated, noting that the "tariff revenue collected has been borne almost entirely by US importers."

+IMF chief Christine Lagarde and other fund officials have repeatedly raised concerns about the trade war but the blog post quantified the realized and expected damage, presenting the case with greater urgency.

 Trump says a primary goal of the aggressive tariff strategy is to reduce the trade imbalance with China, which totaled $379 billion last year.